How Yoga For Trauma Can Heal PTSD

 Slow, deep breathing

 Slow, conscious breathing in yoga stimulates the vagus nerve, which plays a key role in activating the parasympathetic nervous system.
-This shifts the body out of a stress response, helping to lower heart rate, reduce blood pressure, and create a profound sense of calm.
+The parasympathetic system is a network of nerves also described as the ‘rest and digest’ system, because it supports rest and the functions of the body, such as digestion, that require a relaxed state in order to work best.
+When stimulated, the parasympathetic shifts the body out of a stress response, which leads to lower heart rate and blood pressure and induces a state of calm.

 Mindful movement

-Moving through yoga poses with awareness grounds the body in the present moment and interrupts the fight-or-flight patterns of the sympathetic nervous system.
-This physical grounding signals safety to the brain, encouraging muscles to release tension and the mind to soften.
+Moving through yoga poses with awareness brings a sense of stability to the mind and body, and greater awareness of the present moment.
+This, in turn, helps interrupt the fight-or-flight patterns of the sympathetic nervous system.
+The feeling of being physically grounded allows the body to send signals to the brain, telling it the situation is safe and that all is well – this encourages muscles to release tension and allows the mind to soften.

 Focused attention